This post may contain affiliate links. Please read our disclosure policy.

 Author: Serene

-Cheesy Breakfast Enchiladas.
-Breakfast enchiladas loaded with soft scrambled eggs, spicy sausage, melty cheese.
+These Cheesy Breakfast Enchiladas are loaded with soft scrambled eggs, spicy sausage, and melty cheese.
 All covered with a queso enchilada sauce and baked.
-These breakfast enchiladas are sure to please the hungriest crowds this holiday season!
+These breakfast enchiladas are sure to please the hungriest crowd!

-Baking dish filled with cheese breakfast enchiladas topped with diced tomatoes and cilantro.
+Casserole dish with breakfast enchiladas topped with diced tomato, avocado and cilantro.

 Ingredients